kubernetes/community/contributors/design-proposals/node/dynamic-kubelet-configuration.md

 Regarding (3), the Kubelet should report via the `Node`'s status:
 - That it is using LKG.
-- The configuration LKG referrs to.
+- The configuration LKG refers to.
 - The supposedly bad configuration that the Kubelet decided to avoid.
 - The reason it thinks the configuration is bad.